 Here are some ways you can fix 404s:

-Creating empty files for 404s
+Creating empty files for 404s with SSH

 Creating empty files for your 404s will result in requests not being able to hit 404s anymore.
 The original path itself will result in a white page if you don’t add anything to the file, but the request will end up being cacheable again, making your site more scalable and reducing incoming dynamic requests.
 The SSH command below will output a list of 404s from the last 6 days in your ~/private/ directory.
 The command fetches all 404s from your AccessLog which is located in the ~/logs/ directory: